chnihy/notereader/README.md

   - Prettier user interface
   - Playback support/Integrated note display
   - Export to MIDI/mp3

+# Installation/Running
+1. Install Dependecies (you can skip this step if you use the included virtual environment)
+2. Download zip
+3. cd to notereader directory (activate virtual environment)
+4. python3 main.py

 # Requirements
 Requires installation of Scamp and Kivy packages